The Ultimate Guide to Japanese Steel Hairdressing Scissors

 Introduction: Why the Steel in Your Scissors Matters More Than the Brand Name

 The difference between a $150 scissor and a $400 scissor is almost always the metallurgy.
 Cheap scissors use low-grade stainless steel (often 420-series or unmarked Chinese alloys) that dull within weeks of salon use.
-Professional-grade Japanese steel — specifically premium Japanese steel, our premium Japanese steel — the alloy used in our Ultimate range at ShearGenius (Prodigy, Apex, Diamond, Elite, Dracula) — achieves a professional-grade hardness, holds an edge for months between sharpenings, and maintains the micro-serration geometry that gives you that clean, effortless cut through wet and dry hair alike.
+Professional-grade Japanese steel — specifically ATS-314 — the alloy used in our Ultimate range at ShearGenius (the forged Prodigy, the Apex, Diamond, Elite, Cosmos and Vixens) — reaches 60–62 HRC in its forged form — the highest hardness we publish, and maintains the micro-serration geometry that gives you that clean, effortless cut through wet and dry hair alike.

 This guide is the distillation of everything I have learned across three decades of working with steel at the molecular level.
 I wrote it because hairdressers and barbers deserve honest, technical information — not marketing spin.
 Whether you buy from ShearGenius or not, this guide will give you the knowledge to never overpay for an underperforming scissor again.
 Every claim is backed by the metallurgical science and the real-world performance data from over 40,000 scissors we have put into the hands of Australian professionals.